 saipan All-Inclusive Vacations With No Passport Needed

 The Northern Mariana Islands might not be the first destination that comes to mind, but they’re proof you don’t need to head to a tourist-packed hotspot for tropical bliss.
 Saipan, the biggest island, is a mix of lively resorts and tranquil hideaways.
 It’s perfect for snorkeling, diving, or even a round of golf.
 Tinian, a short ferry ride away, is quieter but steeped in history—you can walk the runway where the Enola Gay took off.
 Rota is the real gem for nature lovers, with hidden caves, pristine coral reefs, and a pace of life so slow you’ll forget what day it is.
-These islands feel like the Pacific’s best-kept secret, minus the need for a passport.

 Passport Requirements